Kids and Teens

 Do Your Homework @ The Library

 Got homework?
 Get personalized assistance at one of the San Diego Public Library locations.

 e3 Civic High: Engage, Educate, Empower.

-Currently in its second year, e3 Civic High is a 21st century high school located on the Central Library's sixth and seventh floors.
+Currently in its fourth year, e3 Civic High is a 21st century high school located on the Central Library's sixth and seventh floors.
 Visit www.e3civichigh.com for more information.